Rotary Rocket: Helicopter from orbit

 Rotary Rocket designed and pressure-tested an exceptionally lightweight but strong composite LOX tank.
 It survived a test program which involved it being pressure cycled and ultimately deliberately shot to test its ignition sensitivity.

 A new engine

 In June 1999, Rotary Rocket announced that it would use a derivative of the Fastrac engine under development at NASA's Marshall Space Flight Center, instead of the company's own unconventional spinning engine design.
 Reportedly, the company had been unable to convince investors that its engine design was viable; the composite structure and gyrocopter reentry was an easier sell.

+At the same time as this change, the company laid off about a third of its employees, lowering approximate headcount from 60 to 40.
 At this point, the company planned to begin its commercial launch service sometime in 2001.
+Although the company had raised $30 million, it still needed to raise an additional $120 million before entering service.